stuttgart-things/docs/slides/idp-intro-overview.md

 - 🧩 **Heard of IDPs, but not used one yet**
 - 🤷 **What’s an IDP?** — sounds fancy! -->

 ---

-> ### /Quick Poll #2
->
-> Why is it beneficial to build an Internal Developer Platform Portal?
->
-> - 👨‍💻 To centralize developer UI and accelerate delivery
-> - ⚙️ To make infrastructure more complex
-> - ⏳ To increase onboarding time

----

-> ### /Quick Poll #3
->
-> Which core IDP feature helps developers deploy and provision environments on their own?
->
-> - 🔍 Visibility into logs and metrics
-> - 🛠️ Self-service deployment & environment provisioning
-> - 🚦 Policy enforcement

----